jinsongyu-fb/ROS2-pubsub-benchmark/README.md

 The ROS 2 message is defined in `pnodeif` directory.
 The `pnode` package runs benchmark to measure latency for pub/sub.
 And the `psrv` package runs benchmark to measure latency between a client and a service.
+All ROS 2 benchmarks are built and ran on ROS 2 Jazzy.
+Including on AGX Orin (built jazzy from source since no jazzy rpm available for Ubuntu 22.04.)
+Everything was built optimized (with `--cmake-args -DCMAKE_BUILD_TYPE=Release`).

 ### ROS 2 with single-threaded executor
 If we change the executor in `pnode` and `psrv` to use single-threaded executor,